Hummingbird Central

 First arrivals in the spring, usually males, are back in Texas and Louisiana in late February to mid-March.
 In more northern states and Canadian provinces, first arrivals are not until April or May.

-While most will migrate to Mexico and further south, some Ruby-throats do spend the winter along the U.S. Gulf Coast, from Texas to Florida, and some along the southern Atlantic coastal regions.
+Most will migrate south in winter to countries such as Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, and northern Panama.
+However, some Ruby-throats do spend the winter along the U.S. Gulf Coast, from Texas to Florida, and some along the southern Atlantic coastal regions.

 Lifespan of the Ruby-throated Hummingbird